fritbot/fb-instance/README.md

 Prerequisites
 ----

+* You must have Node.js
-* You must have node installed
+* You must have MongoDB installed and running

 Installation & Deployment
 ----